KIDDLAW/Cybersecurity-Collection/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly stable, in addition to restricting traffic to the network.
 Having load balancers ensures that a website is protected by spreading out the traffic amongst multiple servers.
-Having a jump box gives your environment security by only having one access point to it.
+Having a jump box gives your environment security by only having one point of access.
 So instead of trying to harden multiple machines a person can put all their energy into making one incredibly difficult to crack.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system configuration.
 - Filebeat watches for log data on your system.
 It also has the ability to slow down the traffic it is sending logstash so it doesn’t overburden it.
-- Metricbeat logs metrics on your system at a specific time
+- Metricbeat logs metrics on your system at a specific time.

 The configuration details of each machine may be found below.